mahmudulhasancsedu5/cassandra-ucs/src/java/org/apache/cassandra/db/compaction/UnifiedCompactionStrategy.md

 - base shard count $b$
 - target sstable size $t$

-At the start of every compaction, we estimate the density of the output $d$ > 0 and calculate a number of shards
+At the start of every compaction, we estimate the density of the output $d$ and calculate a number of shards
-$s$ to be
+$S$ to split the local token space into to be

-$$s = b\cdot \max\left(2^{\left \lfloor \log_2 {\frac {d\sqrt 2} {tb}}\right \rfloor}, 1 \right)$$
+$$
+S =
+\begin{cases}
+2^{\mathrm{round}\left( \log_2 \left( {\frac d t \cdot \frac 1 b}\right)\right)} \cdot b
+  & \text{if } d \ge tb\\
+b & \text{otherwise}
+\end{cases}
+$$

-That is, we divide the density by a target minimum size and round this down to a power-of-two multiple of $b$.
+That is, we divide the density by the target size and round this to a power-of-two multiple of $b$.
-We then generate $s$ - 1 boundaries that split the local token space equally into $s$ shards, and split the result of the compaction on these boundaries to form a separate sstable for each shard.
-The target minimum size is obtained by dividing $t$ by $\sqrt 2$, to make the produced densities fall between $t/\sqrt 2$ and $t\cdot \sqrt 2$.
+We then generate $S - 1$ boundaries that split the local token space equally into $S$ shards, and split the result of the compaction on these boundaries to form a separate sstable for each shard.
+This aims to produce sstable sizes that fall between $t/\sqrt 2$ and $t\cdot \sqrt 2$.

-For example, for a target size of 100MiB and 4 base shards, a 200 MiB memtable will be split in four L0 shards of roughly 50 MiB each, because $\log_2 \frac{200 \cdot \sqrt 2}{4 \cdot 100} < 0$ and thus we get the minimum of 4 shards.
-If in one of these shards we end up with 4 of these 50 MiB sstables, the estimated density of the output would be 800 MiB $({4 \cdot 50 \mathrm{MiB}} / {0.25})$, which results in a target ratio of $\frac{800 \cdot \sqrt 2}{4 \cdot 100} = 2^{1.5}$, whose base-2 logarithm rounded down is 1, resulting in 8 shards for the whole local token space, thus 2 for the 1/4 span that the compaction covers.
-Assuming no overwrites and deletions, the resulting sstables will be of size 100 MiB, token share 1/8 and density 800 MiB.
+For example, for a target sstable size of 100MiB and 4 base shards, a 200 MiB memtable will be split in four L0 shards of roughly 50 MiB each, because ${\frac{200}{100} \cdot \frac 1 4} < 1$ and thus we get the minimum of 4 shards, each spanning 1/4 of the token space.
+If in one of these shards we compact 6 of these 50 MiB sstables, the estimated density of the output would be 1200 MiB $({6 \cdot 50 \mathrm{MiB}} / (1/4))$, which results in a target ratio of $\frac{1200}{100} \cdot \frac 1 4 = 2^{\log_2 3}$, rounded to $2^2 \cdot 4$ shards for the whole local token space, thus 4 for the 1/4 span that the compaction covers.
+Assuming no overwrites and deletions, the resulting sstables will be of size 75 MiB, token share 1/16 and density 1200 MiB.

 This sharding mechanism is independent of the compaction specification.

 ## Choosing sstables to compact

 The density levelling lets us separate sstables in levels defined by the compaction configuration's fan factors.
-However, unlike in the simple size-based levelling case, we cannot use the number of sstables on a level as a trigger as many of these sstables may be non-overlapping, i.e. not making read queries less efficient.
+However, unlike in the size levelling case where sstables are expected to cover the full token space, we cannot use the number of sstables on a level as a trigger as many of these sstables may be non-overlapping, i.e. not making read queries less efficient.
 To deal with this, take advantage of sharding to perform multiple compactions on a level concurrently, and reduce the size of individual compaction operations, we also need to separate non-overlapping sections in different buckets, and decide what to do based on the number of overlapping sstables in a bucket.

 To do this, we first form a minimal list of overlap sets that satisfy the following requirements: